 India is a very interesting country, that’s getting more and more international arrivals every year.
 In the past ten years, the number of international tourists has increased by a whopping 97%.
-I spent a year in India and I met a lot of expats and travelers.
+I spent a year in India and I met a lot of expats and other solo travelers.
 But most of them were doing more or less the same route: Delhi, Mumbai, Goa, Kasol, Rajasthan, Taj Mahal, Varanasi… A few of them would have gone to Kerala or the Indian Himalayas, but that’s about it.
 My point here is that there are a lot of hidden gems in India that often get forgotten by tourists.
 And they’re even more beautiful and worth visiting than the above-mentioned ones.
 Here are 9 off-the-beaten-track places in India you probably didn’t know existed.

 9. Tadoba, Maharashtra